sachinrawat2207/quantumSolver/paper.md

 1. Dynamics evolution using either GPU or CPU by changing a switch.
 2. Ground state calculation using imaginary time propagation method.

-3. Computation of different types of spectrumm (Energy spectrum, Particle number spectrum etc.) and flux.
+3. Computation of different types of quantities relevant to sutdy turbulence phenomenon in BECs including, but not limited to, various spectrum (Kinetic energy spectrum (compressible and incompressible), Particle number spectrum etc.) and fluxes.
-4. Vortex tracking (2D).

 # Results
 We have validated our code by following ways:
+1. To validate the ground state being obtained, we compared results obtained with ``Quantum Solver` to those obtained in [Ref_MURUGANANDAM] and [REF_BAO_GROUND_STATE] using finite difference methods[TO BE VERIFIED].
+The results are in good agreement (Table below).

-1. We compared our results with bao et al.[@bao2003numerical]. for the following condition:
+2. To validate the dynamic evolution of a state, we compared our results with bao et al.[@bao2003numerical].
+For the following condition:
  $V=\frac{1}{2}(x^2+\gamma_y^2y^2+\gamma_z^2z^2)$ and $\psi(\vec{r},0)=\frac{(\gamma_y\gamma_z)^{1/4}}{\sqrt{(\pi\epsilon_1)^{3/4}}}e^{-\frac{(x^2+\gamma_yy^2+\gamma_zz^2)}{2\epsilon_1}}$
 where, $\gamma_y=2.0, \ \gamma_z=4.0, \ \epsilon_1=\frac{1}{4}  \ \kappa_3=0.1$.
 Fig(\ref{fig:1}) shows the comparisons of rms values of $x,y,z$ at different times of quantum solver with bao et al.[@bao2003numerical].
 The results obtained from the ``Quantum solver`` are in good agreement with the results obtained from the bao et al. for the same set of initial condition.